Why this lesson matters

 Installation and first-run success

-A plain-language walkthrough of the official getting-started flow, from prerequisites to the first dashboard session.
+A plain-language walkthrough of the official setup path, from prerequisites to the first successful local dashboard session.

 People who need a confidence-building first win before they can trust the rest of the tool.